cepdnaclk/e19-co226-Database-for-Cricket-Statistics/docs/README.md

 * Tracking historical records and trends in the sport
 * Generating reports and visualizations based on the data
 * Making predictions and forecasting for upcoming matches
-* Identify emerging talents, practical strategies, and tactics in the sport
+* Identify emerging talents, practical strategies, and tactics in the sport.

 Overall, a cricket database can be a valuable resource for anyone who is interested in the sport and wants to gain a deeper understanding of its players, teams, and history.